Another scandal rocks NHIF

 Thursday November 14 2019

-The National Hospital Insurance Fund (NHIF) is once again on the spot over fictitious claims.
+The National Hospital Insurance Fund (NHIF) is once again on the spot over malpractices.

-Many members of the health scheme claim that fake dependants were added in their records.
-They allege that false in-patient claims were made by the agency.
-Some patients have also protested against the agency for revealing information about their health status.
+Many members have accused the health scheme of adding fake dependants to their records, as well as false in-patient claims.
+Some patients are up in arms after the scheme allegedly revealed sensitive details about their health.

 DEDUCTED SH80,000

-Mr Collins Okuku – NHIF member number 3252621 told Nation how Sh80,000 was deducted from his card for a patient he does not know.
+Mr Collins Okuku, a member, told the Nation how Sh80,000 was deducted from his card for a stranger.

-“The patient is not one of my dependents and I don’t understand how my card was used to cover the patient,” Mr Okuku said.
+“The patient is not one of my dependents and I don’t understand how my card was used to cover her,” Mr Okuku said.

 According to his NHIF data summary report, Ms Ambasa Bakari used his card without his knowledge.

-“…I therefore appeal for your urgent intervention to stop this illegal practice and the mastermind of this brought to book,” read Mr Okuku’s letter in part.
+“…I therefore appeal for your urgent intervention to stop this illegal practice and the mastermind of this be brought to book,” reads Mr Okuku's letter to the agency.

+Mr Okuku said when he followed up the matter with the scheme, an official who only identified himself as a Mr Rotich, allegedly threatened him.

+“On several occasions, the said Rotich has been calling me with offers to drop my case.
+He has even used police officers from Nairobi to intimidate me.
+On three occasions, I was arrested and taken to Central Police Station in Kisumu and released.
+I reported about the threats vide OB 30/16/10/19,” Mr Okuku said.

 FOUR NAMES

-Mr Victor Kojo, an advocate of the High Court also explained how the state corporation added a ‘fake’ dependant to his documents at NHIF.
+Mr Victor Kojo, an advocate of the High Court, was also recently shocked to learn that a ‘fake’ dependant had been added to his records.

 “A fake dependant was added to my NHIF records.
-I was compelled to swear an affidavit on the matter, NHIF should come clean on this matter,” Mr Kojo told Nation on Wednesday.
+I was compelled to swear an affidavit on the matter.
+NHIF should come clean on this,” Mr Kojo told the Nation on Wednesday.

-A relative of 81-year-old Leliet Sialo (now deceased) also told Nation how four names of dependants were added to Sialo’s records.
+Strangely, not even the dead were spared in this scam.
+A relative of one Leliet Sialo (deceased) said four 'fake' dependants were added to his records.

 “I have directed our Ag CEO Mr Odongo to call you on these complaints,” Ms Muriithi said.

-When contacted, Mr Odongo who said he was holed up in a meeting and promised to comment later.
+Contacted, Mr Odongo said he was holed up in a meeting but promised to comment later.

-Mr Okuku said that after raising complaints with the state corporation, an official who identified himself as a Mr Rotich threatened him.

-“On several occasions, the said Rotich has been calling me with offers to drop my case.
-He has even used police officers from Nairobi to intimidate me.
-On three occasions, I was arrested and taken to Central Police Station Kisumu and released.
-I reported about the threats vide OB 30/16/10/19,” Mr Okuku said.

-NHIF has been on the spot since last year over multibillion scandals.
+NHIF has been on the spot since last year over multibillion shilling scandals.

-Detectives have been investigating a possible loss of Sh50 billion at NHIF among others.
+Detectives have been investigating a possible loss of Sh50 billion at the scheme.
 Suspended chief executive Geoffrey Mwangi and finance director Wilbert Kurgat are facing charges in court.

 The money was paid in premiums to NHIF by the National Treasury as capitation for group life cover and last expense for civil servants, the Kenya Police Service, National Youth Service and Kenya Prisons Service.